bzdgn/merdiven/README.md

  3 TODO List
 ------------

-- Field to list structure will be added.
+- Field to list structure to be added.
 - Configuration object to be implemented for generic templates
+- Pretty Print functionality to be added

 [Go back to TOC](#toc)